-Mohammad Ayatollahi Tabaar is an associate professor in the International Affairs Department at the Bush School.
+Mohammad Ayatollahi Tabaar is an associate professor in the Department of International Affairs at the Bush School.
 His research areas include international security and Middle East politics.
 He is the author of Religious Statecraft: The Politics of Islam in Iran (Columbia University Press, 2018).
-Dr. Tabaar has been a fellow or a visiting scholar at Rice University’s Baker Institute for Public Policy, Harvard University’s Center for the Middle East, Cambridge University’s Centre of Islamic Studies, and George Washington University’s Institute for Middle East Studies.
-His articles have appeared in Security Studies, PS: Political Science & Politics, and Journal of Strategic Studies.
-He has also written for Foreign Affairs’ Snapshot, Foreign Policy’s Middle East Channel, Washington Post’s Monkey Cage, and the New York Times Magazine.
+Dr. Tabaar has been a fellow or a visiting scholar at Rice University's Baker Institute for Public Policy, Harvard University's Center for the Middle East, Cambridge University's Centre of Islamic Studies, and George Washington University's Institute for Middle East Studies.
+His articles have appeared in Security Studies, PS: Political Science & Politics, Journal of Strategic Studies, and Political Science Quarterly.
+He has also written for Foreign Affairs, Foreign Policy, the Washington Post, and the New York Times.

-Dr. Tabaar is currently working on two research projects: nuclear statecraft in hybrid regimes, and ideological strategies of political actors.
+Dr. Tabaar is currently working on two research projects: nuclear statecraft in hybrid regimes, and Marxist armed organizations in Iran.

 Dr. Tabaar has a BA in social sciences from the University of Tehran, an MA in sociology from the New School for Social Research, an MA in international relations from the University of Chicago, and a PhD in government from Georgetown University.